JohnGardiner93/Note-Keeper/src/README.md

 ✅ Delete notes either during editing or in main view
 ✅ Change the color of notes in edit notes view or in main view using a custom color picker
 ✅ Notes are saved to localStorage so that users can manage past notes
-⭕ Allow users to enter multi line text into notes
+✅ Allow users to enter multi line text into notes
+⭕ Use JSDoc notation to document code

 ---

 ## Installing This App

-This app currently does not require any 3rd party libraries.
+This app uses JSDoc for notation and documentation, but does note require 3rd party apps for actually running the application.
 It can be installed and run on any computer with a browser.

 You can use your favorite local-server app/extension to run this code.
 Or, you can simply open "index.html" in the "src" folder to use the app.